freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/american-british-translator.md

 - All logic can go into `/components/translator.js`
 - Create all of the unit/functional tests in `tests/1_unit-tests.js` and `tests/2_functional-tests.js`
 - See the JavaScript files in `/components` for the different spelling and terms your application should translate
-- To run the tests on Repl.it, set NODE_ENV to test without quotes in the .env file
+- To run the tests on Repl.it, set `NODE_ENV` to `test` without quotes in the `.env` file
-- To run the tests in the console, use the command npm run test.
+- To run the tests in the console, use the command `npm run test`.
 To open the Repl.it console, press Ctrl+Shift+P (Cmd if on a Mac) and type "open shell"

 </section>